geodynamics/burnman/paper/paper.md

 ![A 1D profile through Planet Zog, a planet much like Earth, with an inner and outer core, convecting mantle (with thermal boundary layers), depleted lithospheric mantle and crust.
-Zog has the same mass (5.972e+24) and moment of inertia factor (0.3307) as Earth.
+Zog has the same mass (5.972e+24 kg) and moment of inertia factor (0.3307) as Earth.
 Properties calculated self-consistently using BurnMan.
 The computed geotherm is compared to several from the literature